 What to Do

 When you're in Houston with the whole family, you really can't go wrong with the Museum District.
-Not only is it home to the highly acclaimed Children's Museum of Houston, but it also has the Houston Zoo, Hermann Park Railroad and Miller Outdoor Theater.
+Not only is it home to the highly acclaimed Children's Museum of Houston, but it also has the Houston Zoo, Hermann Park Railroad, and Miller Outdoor Theatre.

 Even for a large city with plenty of cars and concrete, Houston has many opportunities to get outside and enjoy some greenery.
 Check out a Buffalo Bayou boat tour, a bike tour, or one of Houston's many walking tours.
 You can also take a stroll around Hermann Park in the Museum District or up along Heights Boulevard in the Heights.